VubbiScript/VubbiScript/git-commands.md

 ## How this repository was made:

-Blockly is submitted with the git subtree command. (there is a separate repository for blockly in scratch)
+Blockly is submitted with the git subtree command. (there is a separate repository for blockly also)

     git subtree add --prefix=src/web/blockly --squash "--message=Adding blockly (with git subtree) into project.
 See also 'blockly-scratchity' project." https://github.com/jeroenpx/blockly-scratchity.git 6e66d4191267935e142251fe641f0aeef6c1c01a